 Remember, to have a claim, the slip and fall must be on someone else’s property, not your own home (the exception being if, as a tenant, you can make an argument that your landlord failed to address a safety hazard on the property you rent, but the landlord must have been made aware of the hazard).

 Slips and fall accidents are the leading cause of workers’ compensation claims, with 85 percent of these claims attributed to falls on slick floors, the National Floor Safety Institute reported.
 They are also the leading cause of occupational injury for people aged 55 years and older.
-The total compensation and medical costs associated with employee slip/fall accidents is approximately $70 billion annually.
+The total compensation and medical costs associated with employee slip/fall accidents are approximately $70 billion annually.

 Slip and fall accidents are avoidable.
 Preventing them is as simple as keeping up with that duty to carefully maintain a property.
 The problem is that many property owners ignore hazards and fail to take the proper safety measures until after an innocent person gets hurt.